Adding a Frontend

 Are you ready to play chess?
 Almost there!
 One more missing piece: the backend needs to send WebSocket updates to the frontend after each move in order to update the board without a refresh.
 Since open channels are already tracked in HttpServer, you just need to send a push to each open channel when a move occurs.

-In my_chess/src/lib.rs, add a helper function:
+In my-chess/src/lib.rs, add a helper function:

 #![allow(unused)]